Typsium/alchemist/src/elements/molecule/iupac-angle.typ

 }

 // Calculate angles for all edges from node
-#let calculate-edge-angles(node-id, graph, edge-index, is-root-node, main-chain-length, node-info: none) = {
+#let calculate-edge-angles(node-id, graph, edge-index, is-root-node, main-chain-length, node-info: none, is-in-branch: false) = {
   // Get edges and hybridization from node info (calculate defaults if not present) let edges = node-info.at("edges", default: graph.edges.filter(e => e.from == node-id))